SeaWorld Scholarship

-The San Diego Oceans Foundation has been recognizing academic accomplishments for over a decade by awarding an annual $1,000 scholarship sponsored by SeaWorld.
-Each year SDOF selects the most outstanding marine science project at the Greater San Diego Science Fair.
+The San Diego Oceans Foundation recognizes academic accomplishments within the community by awarding an annual $1,000 scholarship, sponsored by SeaWorld San Diego.
+Each year, SDOF selects a project at the Greater San Diego Science Fair that parallels our mission by combining marine science and conservation.

 ABSTRACT